javajosh/simpatico/stree.md

 Lots of hierarchical things can be modeled as an STree, but some make more sense than others

 1.  git.
-Commits form an n-arry tree where the branches are\...branches.
+Commits form an n-ary tree where the branches are\...branches.
 2. Choose-your-own-adventure style stories.
 3. A sequence of low-level input measurements combine with a pattern to produce a value.